/* Rambling Owl addition to remove page titles from blogs */

 The rain squalls continued to blow in from the south, liberally soaking everyone for a few moments before the sun returned to make everything steam gently.
 It was all very relaxing, and so far we concluded that the Great Glen Way was a bit of a doddle.
 A nice relaxing doddle, which meant we could drink more beer and spend more money (so it was also an expensive doddle as well).
 Our conversation ran along in this manner until it was time to return to the B&B and some R&R. I had the room to myself this time and I was ushered into a large and comfortable bedroom with dormer windows looking out onto the road back into Fort Augustus.
 I really loved that room – it was the best room of the entire week for me – and I spent a lot of the afternoon lying on the huge double bed reading newspapers and watching TV.

 In the foyer of the B&B there was a map of the world on the wall with pins representing the homes of the overseas visitors who had stayed in the B&B that year.
-There was the expected tight grouping of flags in the USA, Germany, France and the Antipodes, and a fair representation from Japan.
+There was the expected tight grouping of flags from the USA, Germany, France and the Antipodes, and a fair representation from Japan.
 One lone flag caught my eye – it was pinned to a remote town in north-east Mongolia and there wasn’t another flag within a 500 mile radius.
 The owners explained that the town was built around a silver mine and was comparatively wealthy, allowing the residents to pay for far-flung holidays abroad.
 As we studied this map a new guest arrived, a young American lady, and we heard our host inform her that her husband had already arrived.
 Sure enough a very large American guy came to greet her - he must have weighed 300lb - and we gave ourselves sideways glances.
 She was obviously walking the Great Glen Way and he … well he obviously wasn’t a walker and was most likely driving all the baggage ahead and browsing the shops and restaurants all day while she made the miles.
+Shameless stereotyping - and erroneous as we later found out.

 Three men in a bothie ....

-Later, we wandered back into Fort Augustus for dinner at a pub called The Bothie - being the first place we came to where we could get a table - and had possibly the best fish and chips we have ever tasted.
+Later, we wandered back into Fort Augustus for dinner at a pub called The Bothie - being the first place we came to where we could get a table - and had a superb fish and chips supper.
 We retired to the bar afterwards and had a pleasant few beers.
 There was a large wall-mounted TV, its screen invisible to us, broadcasting the England football game.
 We couldn’t see the match but we could see the bar staff and it was obvious that they weren’t cheering on the English players.
 I can’t remember who we were playing that night but it didn’t really matter; the staff were surrogate fans of that country regardless, and their anxious faces and set expressions told us that England, for once, seemed to be playing very well.
 Colin was standing at the bar when England scored the winning goal.
 There was an audible groan from staff and customers alike.
 Colin looked at me, glanced around him, and then did a little clenched fist celebration, a slight bend of the knees, and a silently mouthed ‘Yessss!’

 Daily Tweets